-U.S. Rare Earths, Inc.’s staked properties in Diamond Creek contain relatively high concentrations of total rare earths (4.7%), with a significant amount of heavy rare earths (in excess of 1%).
-The reserves also contain high neodymium content (1.4%)
+U.S. Rare Earths, Inc.’s staked properties in Diamond Creek contain relatively high concentrations of total rare earths, with a significant amount of heavy rare earths.
+They also contain high neodymium content.

 The USGS now recognizes U.S. Rare Earths Inc.’s REE deposits in Idaho, Montana and Colorado as some of a select group of economically viable deposits that is outside of Chinese control.